Banagher:

 Sheet 34

-wrecked chamber is surrounded by a partly-ruined kerb measuring
+surrounded by a partly-ruined kerb measuring some 10 metres

-some 10 metres in diameter.
-A niche or recess (two sidestones
+in diameter.
+A niche or recess (two sidestones and a backstone)

-and a backstone) of the chamber survives, and the passage seems
+of the chamber survives, and the passage seems to have faced

-to have faced N towards Slieve Glah.
-A recumbent stone may have
+N towards Slieve Glah.
+A recumbent stone is decorated.

 A few metres N of the